robenkleene/design-references/blender/blender-troubleshooting.md

 # Blender Troubleshooting

+## Properties Stuck

+If the `Properties` inspector is stuck, e.g., choosing another object in the outline doesn't show that objects properties in the inspector, then click the `Sculpting` tab, and then back to `Layout`.

 ## Orbit

 If orbit is pivoting around the wrong point, you can fix this by hitting `Numpad .`.
 There's no key equivalent for this on a laptop, the menu equivalent is "View > Frame Selected".
 (There's also a permanent preference that resolves this called "Preferences > Navigation > Orbit Around Selection".)